LindaNab/mecor/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Described the methods implemented and added key references to the description field in DESCRIPTION
-* Ommitted the use of '<<-' in ipwm
-* Changed the broken doi in README
+* Changed the doi in DESCRIPTION

 ## Test environments
 * local OS x86_64-apple-darwin17.0, R 4.0.2